Login

 Guidance and Supporting Documents

-The business(es) should co-invest a minimum of 50% of total project cost through match funding with eligible costs (e.g. staff time, travel, raw materials, capital usage costs).
+You and your collaborators (if applicable) need to co-invest a minimum of 50% of the total project cost through match funding with eligible costs (e.g. staff time, travel, raw materials, capital usage costs).

 This funding scheme can therefore support proposals with total project costs of between £20,000 and £100,000+.